huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_pg_account.md

 * `attributes` - Indicates the permission attributes of a user.
   The [attributes](#PgAccount_Attributes) structure is documented below.

-* `memberof` - Indicates the default rights of a user.

 <a name="PgAccount_Attributes"></a>
 The `attributes` block supports: